 The Department of Social Policy blog encourages submissions from LSE staff, students and alumni.
-External contributors are welcome to propose ideas to the Editors, and the editors may approach individuals, including faculty, students or external contributors as relevant.
+We do not accept external submissions.

 We are interested in submissions covering a wide range of topics such as behavioural public policy, criminology, development, economic and social inequality, education, migration, non-governmental organisations and population change and the life course.
 Alongside this, we welcome blogs on life in the Department of Social Policy, academic community and wellbeing.
 We are keen to include tables, charts, relevant figures and images where appropriate.

 Please send all submissions to Jake Watkins at email@example.com.

 - Approximately 800 words, written in an accessible way.